ViscousTests/website/content/docs/thought-experiments/random-ideas.md

 A vibrating toothbrush that can accept a midi or other audio file.
 Then it will modulate the vibrations to the tune of the audio.

+### Random Ice Prank

+Put [two liquids that
+freeze](https://pubs.acs.org/doi/10.1021/acs.macromol.8b00239) (or get cold) when mixed in a laundry machine, surprising whoever goes to transfer their clothes!

 ## Data Exploration